Fort Drum FMWR starts year off with a full slate of recreational, competitive activities for Soldiers, families

-Several Fort Drum community members swam, bicycled and ran at Magrath Sports Complex on Jan.
+FORT DRUM, N.Y.
+(Jan.
+12, 2024) -- Several Fort Drum community members swam, bicycled and ran at Magrath Sports Complex on Jan.
 11 during the Indoor Sprint Triathlon – the first of many Family and Morale, Welfare and Recreation (FMWR) competitions in 2024.

-(Photo by Mike Strasser, Fort Drum Garrison Public Affairs)
+Sgt.
+Zachary Bevington, with 10th Brigade Support Battalion, 1st Brigade Combat Team, almost missed his chance to participate in his sprint triathlon.
+He said his family recently moved to Fort Drum from Fort Liberty, North Carolina.
+His wife told him about the competition the night before, and she called the Sports, Fitness and Athletics office to see if they would accept a late entry.

+“I was excited that I could do this,” he said.
+“The whole family was really looking forward to moving here, and we’re just trying to get our hands on as much as we can participate in.”

 |Date Taken: